 Keeping your metabolism up all day requires a much more intense form of cardio.
 The American Council on Exercise Fitness reports that high-intensity interval training, or HIIT, increases the effect of EPOC — excess post-exercise oxygen consumption — which means that your body burns calories well after the workout is over.

 This metabolic boost is caused by the greater oxygen intake and anaerobic boost during HIIT than in slower and longer forms of cardio.
 Perform HIIT while running by alternating between one-minute sprints and two minutes of moderate jogging for 25 minutes.

 Watch What You Eat

 If your goal is to lose weight, take care of your dietary needs as much as sticking to your aerobic exercise goals.
-Although some foods such as green tea and chillies can increase your metabolism, the effects are too mild to make a real difference to your weight.
+Although some foods such as green tea and chilies can increase your metabolism, the effects are too mild to make a real difference to your weight.
 Consume a diet that is balanced with lean protein such as salmon and complex carbs like vegetables and fruit.
+The Academy of Nutrition and Dietetics recommends that protein make up 10 to 35 percent of your calories per day.
 Create a calorie deficit of 500 to 1,000 to lose one to two pounds of weight per week.